barrytra/Lending-Sapphire/readme.md

 3. Integrates real-time data feeds to dynamically adjust loan terms based on market conditions, protecting both lenders and borrowers from volatility.

-4. Utilizes blockchain's inherent properties to offer a transparent and secure environment, reducing the risks of fraud and corruptio
+4. Utilizes decentralised TEE’s using ROFL’s to secure the price feed, stopping anyone to mess with the price feed